-In this article we propose an IT organisation design that is fit for the twenty-first century.
+In this article we propose an Information Technology (IT) organisation design that is fit for the twenty-first century.
 An IT organisation design that is in tune with business, lean and effective.
 The model is a marriage of structural cybernetics and the core IT capabilities.

 Table of Contents